I Shall Not Hate

-I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity (2011) is a book by Izzeldin Abuelaish which describes his life in Gaza and the killing of three of his daughters in 2009.
+I Shall Not Hate: A Gaza Doctor's Journey on the Road to Peace and Human Dignity is a 2011 memoir by Izzeldin Abuelaish which describes his life in Gaza and the killing of three of his daughters in 2009.
 It narrates both Abuelaish's own story and explores the history of the conflict, as well as supporting calls for peace between Israelis and Palestinians, stating that "violence begets violence and breeds more hatred".

 Background

 Abuelaish grew up in a refugee camp in the Gaza Strip and studied medicine in Cairo, the University of London, and Harvard University.
 By the time of the 2008-2009 Gaza War, he had worked at two Israeli hospitals and was a well known public figure.
 In January 2009, an Israeli shell was fired directly into his daughters' bedroom in Gaza, killing three of them.
 Abuelaish, who had already been involved with the peace movement by this time, refused to let the killings make him hate or seek revenge, instead publicly arguing for co-existence between the Palestinians and Israelis.